terminal29/PSMS-OSVR-Connector/README.md

 There are no configs for rotation offsets etc.

-TODO:
+TODO (priority in order):
+- Button support
 - Offsets
-- Clean up stdout
 - Auto-Reconnect to PSMS
 - Handle properly if controller doesn't exist
+- Clean up stdout
 - eta son.

 **notes**